CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ## Different Materials

 Below is an image with the 4 types of materials inside a Cornell box.
+The small dodecicosacron is a diffusive material, one orb is reflective and one is transparent.
+Finally, a cube is used as a light for the scene.

 ![All Materials](./img/all_materials.png)